 - Snack: Low-fat cottage cheese with blueberries.

-- Lunch: Venison burger, white rice and broccoli.
+- Lunch: Venison burger, white rice, and broccoli.

 - Snack: Protein shake and a banana.

-- Dinner: Salmon, quinoa and asparagus.
+- Dinner: Salmon, quinoa, and asparagus.

-- Breakfast: Protein pancakes with light-syrup, peanut butter and raspberries.
+- Breakfast: Protein pancakes with light syrup, peanut butter, and raspberries.

 - Snack: Hard-boiled eggs and an apple.

-- Lunch: Sirloin steak, sweet potato and spinach salad with vinaigrette.
+- Lunch: Sirloin steak, sweet potato, and spinach salad with vinaigrette.

-- Snack: Protein shake and walnuts.
+- Snack: Protein shake and a peach.

-- Snack: Greek yogurt and almonds.
+- Snack: Greek yogurt, strawberries, and almonds.

-- Lunch: Turkey breast, basmati rice and mushrooms.
+- Lunch: Turkey breast, basmati rice, and mushrooms.

 - Snack: Protein shake and grapes.

-- Breakfast: Ground turkey, egg, cheese and salsa in a whole-grain tortilla.
+- Breakfast: Ground turkey, egg, cheese, and salsa in a whole-grain tortilla.

-- Snack: Yogurt with granola.
+- Snack: Yogurt with granola and a pear.

-- Lunch: Chicken breast, baked potato, sour cream and broccoli.
+- Lunch: Chicken breast, baked potato, sour cream, and broccoli.

 - Snack: Protein shake and mixed berries.

-- Snack: Jerky and mixed nuts.
+- Snack: Jerky and mixed nuts with an orange.

-- Lunch: Tilapia fillets with lime juice, black and pinto beans and seasonal veggies.
+- Lunch: Tilapia fillets with lime juice, black and pinto beans, and seasonal veggies.

 - Snack: Protein shake and watermelon.

-- Breakfast: Ground turkey and egg with corn, bell peppers, cheese and salsa.
+- Breakfast: Ground turkey and egg with corn, bell peppers, cheese, and salsa.

-- Snack: Can of tuna with crackers.
+- Snack: Can of tuna with crackers and an apple.

 - Snack: Protein shake and pear.

-- Snack: Protein balls and almond butter.
+- Snack: Protein balls with almond butter and an orange.

 - Snack: Protein shake and strawberries.